 The first is to use new money.
 When adding money to a portfolio, allocate these new funds to those assets or asset classes that have fallen.

-The second way of rebalancing is to sell enough of the “winners” to buy more underperforming assets.
+The second way of rebalancing your portfolio is to sell enough of the “winners” to buy more underperforming assets.
 Ironically, this type of rebalancing forces you to buy low and sell high.